basisfunctional/examples/python/README.md

 # Python Packet Example

-Grabs a packet from the **Basis Packetizer** application and plot it
+Grabs a packet from the **Basis Packetizer** application and plots data samples

 ## Prerequisites
 apt install python-matplotlib